bcgov/nr-compliance-enforcement/README.md

 The workflows are triggered via github actions, and allow the migration of the application through the dev, test, and production Openshift environments.
 The term "dev" is a Ministry Openshift naming standard, and can be thought of as a "delivery" environment.

 ## Dev Environment
 The Openshift dev environment is the environment in which the application is prepared and packaged for deployment.
-It is a staging environment where the latest code changes are integrated, compiled, and tested in Openshift to ensure that they are ready for deployment to the upper tier environmts (test and prod).
+It is a staging environment where the latest code changes are integrated, compiled, and tested in Openshift to ensure that they are ready for deployment to the upper tier environments (test and prod).
 Several automated tests are performed here, which will help the code reviewer to verify that the application is behaving as expected, eliminating the need for the code reviewer to setup the application in their own environment.

+Multiple sandboxed applications can be deployed here simultaneously, each associated with a pull request.
+This allows developers to verify that their changes are in a deployable state.
+The sandboxed application is deleted once migrated to test.

 ## Test environment:
 The test environment is where the software is tested thoroughly before deployment to production.
 It is designed to replicate the production environment as closely as possible and is used to run various types of tests such as unit tests, integration tests, performance tests, and acceptance tests.
 This environment helps ensure that the software meets the required quality standards and that it is stable and reliable.